-- Select the 2 inclined Lines at either end of the slab. (hold the Shift key down to add to the first selection). - Drag and drop the support attribute Fixed in Z from the Treeview onto the selected features

-Ensure Assign to lines and All analysis loadcases are selected and click OK
+- Select the 2 inclined Lines at either end of the slab. (hold the Shift key down to add to the first selection). - Drag and drop the support attribute Fixed in Z from the S Treeview onto the selected features. - Select these Lines - Ensure Assign to lines and All analysis loadcases are selected and click OK